9th8/up-to-date-real-world-haskell/3-defining-types-streamlining-functions.md

 ::::

 Here, we have tidier versions of the accessor functions we introduced earlier.
-Now, there\'s no question about which element we\'re using in each function.
+Now, there's no question about which element we're using in each function.

-In a pattern, a wild card acts similarly to a variable, but it doesn\'t bind a new variable.
+In a pattern, a wild card acts similarly to a variable, but it doesn't bind a new variable.
 As the examples above indicate, we can use more than one wild card in a single pattern.

-Another advantage of wild cards is that a Haskell compiler can warn us if we introduce a variable name in a pattern, but do not use it in a function\'s body.
+Another advantage of wild cards is that a Haskell compiler can warn us if we introduce a variable name in a pattern, but do not use it in a function's body.
 Defining a variable, but forgetting to use it, can often indicate the presence of a bug, so this is a helpful feature.
-If we use a wild card instead of a variable that we do not intend to use, the compiler won\'t complain.
+If we use a wild card instead of a variable that we do not intend to use, the compiler won't complain.

 ### Exhaustive patterns and wild cards

-When writing a series of patterns, it\'s important to cover all of a type\'s constructors.
-For example, if we\'re inspecting a list, we should have one equation that matches the non-empty constructor `(:)`, and one that matches the empty-list constructor `[]`.
+When writing a series of patterns, it's important to cover all of a type's constructors.
+For example, if we're inspecting a list, we should have one equation that matches the non-empty constructor `(:)`, and one that matches the empty-list constructor `[]`.

-Let\'s see what happens if we fail to cover all the cases.
+Let's see what happens if we fail to cover all the cases.
 Here, we deliberately omit a check for the `[]` constructor.

 :::: captioned-content